nickmaccarthy/CEFly/README.md

 1. Download and extract this app and its contents to $SPLUNK_HOME/etc/apps
 2. Copy the savedsearches.conf from default into local/savedsearches.conf
 3. Copy cefly.conf from default/cefly.conf to local/cefly.conf
-4. Create or modify a new entry in local/savedsearches.conf for the search you wish to run to get the events you want CEFly out
+4. Create or modify a new entry in local/savedsearches.conf for the search you wish to run to get the events you want CEFly out, or use the Splunk GUI and save the search under the CEFly app context
 5. Create a new entry or modify an example in local/cefly.conf with a label name the same as your saved search from above
 6. Define your cefly outputs, use the example provided from default/cefly.conf for clarification